What is customer churn risk?

 Talk to your customer success team

-The CS team can enhance retention by promoting a continual realization of value among your client base.
+The CS team can enhance retention by providing good customer service and promoting a continual value realization among your customers.
 They should also suggest changes when they notice customers aren’t getting enough value from the product.

 Identify decreasing product usage data